aamerson198/notes-app/README.md

 ## Description

-The application is built with the intent to To take notes and save them on a server for future use.
+The application is built with the intent to take notes and save them on a server for future use.

-## Author

-This is an application built by Drew Amerson.

 ## Table of Contents